Check Out Our Holiday Auction!

 Issued by Eric Trenbeath on

-Recent snowfall has slightly increased the risk for small, human triggered avalanches.
-The most likely areas to find trouble will be on steep, northerly facing slopes near and above tree line where fresh deposits of new and wind drifted snow accumulate on top of pre-existing, weak surface snow.
-Overall coverage is quite thin and the avalanche danger will be largely isolated to areas with the deepest and most continuous snow cover.
-Suspect steep slopes that have more than about 8 inches of new snow and pay attention to loading patterns and areas that have been wind drifted.
+Human triggered avalanches are unlikely but small avalanches may be possible on isolated terrain features.
+The most likely areas to find trouble will be on steep, north through east through southeast facing slopes fresh hard slabs of wind-drifted snow have accumulated on top of weak, sugary, faceted snow.
+These areas may sound or feel hollow underneath.
 Cracking is a sign of instability.
+Overall coverage is quite thin, and the avalanche danger will be largely isolated to areas with the deepest and most continuous snow cover.
 Even a small avalanche can have consequences in low snow conditions.

 Low